romoashley/p8105_final_mental_health/EDA_AR.md

     services_not_received = sum(resolution == "not received"))
 ```

-Now, I focus on the states of New York.
+Now, I focus on the state of New York.
 Using the `prop.test` and
 `broom::tidy` functions, I obtain an estimate and CI of the proportion
 of mental health services not received in New York (shown in the table
 below).